checkly/docs.checklyhq.com/site/content/terms/_index.md

 # **LIMITED WARRANTY AND DISCLAIMERS**

-  **1.General.** Each party represents and warrants that: (a) it has full power and authority to enter into these Terms and to perform its obligations hereunder; (b) these Terms are legally binding upon it and enforceable in accordance with its terms; and (c) the execution, delivery and performance of these Terms does not and will not conflict with any agreement, instrument, judgment or understanding to which it is a party or by which it may be bound.
+  **1. General.** Each party represents and warrants that: (a) it has full power and authority to enter into these Terms and to perform its obligations hereunder; (b) these Terms are legally binding upon it and enforceable in accordance with its terms; and (c) the execution, delivery and performance of these Terms does not and will not conflict with any agreement, instrument, judgment or understanding to which it is a party or by which it may be bound.

-  **2.Customer.** Customer represents and warrants that (a) Customer has all rights to grant the licenses to Checkly set forth herein, including to Customer Content, without infringement or violation of any applicable laws or third party rights, including any privacy rights, publicity rights, copyrights, trademarks, contract rights, or any other intellectual property or proprietary rights, and (b) Customer shall not make available through the Service any Content that is disparaging, obscene, offensive, or otherwise inappropriate or that contains any viruses or any other harmful code.
+  **2. Customer.** Customer represents and warrants that (a) Customer has all rights to grant the licenses to Checkly set forth herein, including to Customer Content, without infringement or violation of any applicable laws or third party rights, including any privacy rights, publicity rights, copyrights, trademarks, contract rights, or any other intellectual property or proprietary rights, and (b) Customer shall not make available through the Service any Content that is disparaging, obscene, offensive, or otherwise inappropriate or that contains any viruses or any other harmful code.

   **3.EXCEPT AS PROVIDED IN SECTION 7.1 HEREIN, TO THE FULLEST EXTENT PERMITTED BY LAW, CHECKLY HEREBY DISCLAIMS ALL OTHER WARRANTIES, WHETHER EXPRESS OR IMPLIED, ORAL OR WRITTEN, WITH RESPECT TO THE SERVICE, INCLUDING ALL IMPLIED WARRANTIES OF TITLE, NON-INFRINGEMENT, QUIET ENJOYMENT, INTEGRATION, MERCHANTABILITY, FITNESS FOR ANY PARTICULAR PURPOSE, RELIABILITY, OR THAT THE SERVICE&#39;S OPERATION WILL BE UNINTERRUPTED OR ERROR-FREE, AS WELL AS ALL WARRANTIES ARISING FROM COURSE OF DEALING, COURSE OF PERFORMANCE OR USAGE OF TRADE.
 CHECKLY WILL NOT BE RESPONSIBLE OR LIABLE FOR ANY FAILURE IN THE SERVICE RESULTING FROM OR ATTRIBUTABLE TO (A) CUSTOMER USE OF THE SERVICE NOT IN ACCORDANCE WITH THESE TERMS OR ANY DOCUMENTATION, (B) FAILURES IN ANY TELECOMMUNICATIONS, NETWORK OR OTHER SERVICE OR EQUIPMENT OUTSIDE OF CHECKLY&#39;S FACILITIES, (C) CUSTOMER&#39;S OR ANY THIRD PARTY&#39;S CONTENT, PRODUCTS, SERVICES, NEGLIGENCE, ACTS OR OMISSIONS, (D) ANY FORCE MAJEURE OR OTHER CAUSE BEYOND CHECKLY&#39;S REASONABLE CONTROL, OR (E) UNAUTHORIZED ACCESS, BREACH OF FIREWALLS OR OTHER HACKING BY THIRD PARTIES.**